symphonists/search_index/README.markdown

 ## Usage
 1. Add the `search_index` folder to your Extensions directory
 2. Enable the extension from the Extensions page
-3. Configure indexes from Blueprints > Search Indexes
+3. Configure indexes from Search Index > Indexes

 ### Configuring section indexes
-After installation navigate to Blueprints > Search Indexes whereupon you will see a list of all sections in your site.
+After installation navigate to Search Index > Indexes whereupon you will see a list of all sections in your site.
 Click on a name to configure the indexing criteria for that section.
 The index editor works the same as the Data Source editor:

 * Only values of fields selected from the **Included Elements** list are used for searching
 * **Index Filters** work exactly like Data Source filters.
 Use these to ensure only desired entries are indexed